bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsdeletebynamespaceoptions.refresh.md

 ## SavedObjectsDeleteByNamespaceOptions.refresh property

-The Elasticsearch supports only boolean flag for this operation
+The HyperSec supports only boolean flag for this operation

 <b>Signature:</b>